eljeko/spring-boot-binary-deploy-sample/pipelines/README.md

 ## Setup grants and roles

-Grant all the roles to jenkins service account for the other two projects (cool-app-dev and cool-app-prod):
+Grant all the roles to jenkins service account for the other project (hello-rest):

 system:serviceaccount:cicd:jenkins